dowmechanicus/ReplayParser/src/actions/README.md

 - Unit id (once unit is on the field) is not the same as the unit/item id when its purchased at the HQ

-- Action data fields 12 + 13 seem to decode the following (amongs other stuff):
+- Action data fields 12 + 13 seem to decode the following (amongst other stuff):
+  - (5, 4) => Purchase
   - (15, 35) => Single target, building (e.g. Webway Gate)
-  - (25, 5) => Non-targettable, affects every target-type at once (e.g. Angels of Death, Blessing of the Omnissiah, Swift Movement) or is called in at base (e.g. Seer Council)
+  - (25, 5) => Non-targettable, affects every target-type at once (e.g. Angels of Death, Blessing of the Omnissiah, Swift Movement) or is called in at base (e.g. Seer Council).
+Also applicable to unit abilities that are self-targetting
+  - (26, 9) => Single target, unit or global ability (e.g. Scout grenades, Farseer Guide, For the Emperor, Crackshot)
   - (26, 19) => Single target with no secondary projectiles (e.g. Drop Pod, Terminators, Eldritch Storm)
   - (28, 59) => Multiple targets but no unit call-in (e.g. Orbital Bombardement)
   - (28, 71) => Multiple targets and unit call-in (e.g. Autarch)